It is important to know how to properly mark your ballot. Ballot counting machines "see" the marks you make and record your votes.

 Voters may decide to vote for someone who does not appear on the ballot by writing that candidate's name in the space provided for a particular contest.

 There are specific requirements that a candidate must satisfy to become qualified and thus eligible to receive votes.

-Note: Votes for write-in candidates will be counted only if the person is a qualified write-in candidate, and you filled in the voting space next to where you wrote in the name on the ballot.
+Note: Votes for write-in candidates will be counted only if the person is a qualified write-in candidate.

 A list of qualified write-in candidates is provided at every polling place.